-Locating files and text from within Windows 10 is not hard at all.
-Microsoft made sure to improve the search capability a lot, and today, searching is much better when compared to Windows 8 and Windows 7.
+Locating files and text from within Windows 11/10 is not hard at all.
+Microsoft made sure to improve the search capability a lot, and today, searching is much better when compared to earlier versions.
 For the first time in years, many of us here at TheWindowsClub has come to enjoy searching from within the operating system.
 Despite how great the built-in search functionality is, it is still not ideal for advanced users because it lacks a lot of needed features.
-And that’s fine because Microsoft must always design such tools to make sure it can be used by anyone.
+And that’s fine because Microsoft must always design such tools to make sure they can be used by anyone.

 Now, if you are looking for something to improve your search a great deal, we would like to recommend Agent Ransack.
 It’s which is a free alternative Search tool for Windows.
 It is free for both personal and commercial use, which is very nice.

 Agent Ransack [Lite] Search Tool for Windows PC

 What we have here in Agent Ransack is one of the best tools for locating files on your computer, so keep reading on how to make full use of it.
 Let us talk about this impressive program in more detail.

 When loading Agent Ransack for the first time, the tool will choose from three options.
 One is the Professional edition where you are required to sign up and purchase, the second, again, is the Professional edition, but this time you are required to sign in with your paid account.

 The third, then, is the free version, and it doesn’t come with all the features, as expected.
 But that’s fine for regular users, so don’t sweat it.

 Agent Ransack [LITE], which is the official name of the free version, comes with a lot of decent features, and that’s good because it means doesn’t have to spend a dime.

 2] Perform a search